 Dog breath cure - how can I prevent my dog from having bad breath?

 - Feed your dog a human grade raw meat, soft bones (chicken necks and beef brisket bones) and fresh steamed veggies.
-Raw veggies or fruit are excellent as in between snacks for you dog, but should neve be given with protein because they could cause bloat which is something all dog parent should avoid like the plague.
+Raw veggies or fruit are excellent as in between snacks for you dog, but should neve be given with protein because they could cause Bloat which is something all dog parents should avoid like the plague

-- Brush your dog's teeth daily and preferably immediately after it has eaten, if you are hooked on feeding you dog on kibble or dried foods and or canned food. , or if you must feed a diet, of canned or dried food, please visit our sister site for a huge variety of natural, allergy free dog foods.
+- Brush your dog's teeth immediately after he or she has eaten, if you are hooked on feeding you dog on kibble or canned food, please visit our sister site for a huge variety of natural, Allergy free dog foods

-Therefore it is of paramount importance that at the first indication of bad dog breath you make an appointment for your pet to be thoroughly examined by your family vet.
+It is of paramount importance that at the first indication of bad breath you make an appointment for your pet to be thoroughly examined by your family vet.